 Reasons to Choose Eastern Europe as IT Outsourcing Destination

-There are many reasons to choose Eastern European countries for outsourcing IT area of the business.
+There are many reasons to choose Eastern European countries for outsourcing the IT area of the business.

 - Highly skilled labor.
-The legacy from the former Soviet Union which had a significant emphasis on engineering and sciences back in the day; many of the resources from the countries of this region obtained deep knowledge in computer science and the labor cost is much lower than it is in the EU and the US.
+The legacy of a strong engineering school, which had a significant emphasis on engineering and sciences back in the day, many of the resources from the countries of this region obtained deep knowledge in computer science, and the labor cost is much lower than it is in the EU and the US.

 - Cultural similarities.
-Eastern Europeans have more in common with Westerners in terms of business culture and simple human qualities such as the sense of humor and cuisines, and creative minds of Eastern European developers are almost legendary.
+Eastern Europeans have more in common with Westerners regarding business culture and superficial human qualities such as the sense of humor and cuisines, and the creative minds of Eastern European developers are almost legendary.

 - Time zones.
 Little or no time difference at all creates perfect conditions for real-time meetings, allowing customers to fully monitor their development teams; personal meetings are just as real because Eastern Europe is an actual nearshoring for the Western part of Europe.

-- Ever growing labor market.
-With constant resource shortages in the EU and the US, growth in IT field of Eastern Europe keeps on increasing leaving the latter far behind.
+- Ever-growing labor market.
+With constant resource shortages in the EU and the US, growth in the IT field of Eastern Europe keeps on increasing, leaving the latter far behind.